Final SMP approval

 On Nov.
 27, 2018, we approved the City of Ocean Shores' Shoreline Master Program (SMP) comprehensive update.

 Ocean Shores' updated SMP takes effect Dec.
 11, 2018, 14 days after we provided notice to the city that their shoreline program was approved.

 The updated SMP entirely replaces the city's current SMP, last amended in 1991.
 It will guide development and activities along more than 70 miles of shoreline including the Pacific Ocean, Grays Harbor, Duck Lake, and the canals.
 The proposed program prioritizes water-oriented uses and development within the city's shoreline areas; identifies potential restoration projects for future shoreline restoration efforts in a restoration plan; and, incorporates critical area regulations to ensure the protection of sensitive areas within shoreline jurisdiction.

-On July 23, 2018, we provided Ocean Shores with required and recommended changes to the city's proposed comprehensive update of their Shoreline Master Program (SMP).
+On July 23, 2018, we provided Ocean Shores with required and recommended changes to the City's proposed comprehensive update of their Shoreline Master Program (SMP).

-The required and recommended changes are based on our review of whether or not the proposed update complies with state laws and rules, and input received during our public comment period held from January 16 to February 15, 2018.
+The required and recommended changes are based on our review of whether or not the proposed update complies with state laws and rules, and input received during our public comment period held from Jan.
+16 to Feb.
+15, 2018.

 Documents related to approval